 The dough for these cookies is actually really easy to make.
 The recipe is based on simple ingredients which is mixed together into a soft and sticky dough.
 The dough is then extruded in strips and then formed into small round cookies.
 The extrusion process can be done using a piping bag with a star nozzle, which however require some muscle strength – this is the way we normally do it.
 However, if you own a meat grinder and have a star nozzle this will ease this process very much.

 If you are interesting in other traditional Danish Christmas recipes you can take a look at our Christmas section.

-Step 1: Use a food processor or a blender to ground the almonds into flour.
+Use a food processor or a blender to ground the almonds into an almond flour.

-Step 2: Open the vanilla bean and scrape out the vanilla seeds.
-We have made a simple guide how to do this - find it on our blog.
+Open the vanilla bean and scrape out the vanilla seeds.
+I have made a simple guide how to do this - find it here on my blog.

-Step 7: Place the vanilla cookies on a baking tray lined with baking/parchment paper.
+Place the vanilla cookies on a baking tray lined with parchment paper.
 Place them with a distance of 4 cm apart (1.5 inch).

 Bake the cookies at 200 C (400 F) for about 6 minutes or until they have a light-brown color.

 Let the cookies cool off on an oven grid.
 When cooled off, keep the cookies in a cookie jar.